Hopewell tradition: Ohio Hopewell culture

 The greatest concentration of Hopewell ceremonial sites is in the Scioto River Valley (from Columbus to Portsmouth, Ohio) and adjacent Paint Creek valley, centered on Chillicothe, Ohio.
 These cultural centers typically contained a burial mound and a geometric earthwork complex that covers ten to hundreds of acres, with sparse residential settlements.
 There is little evidence of large resident populations at the monument complexes.

 The Hopewell Culture National Historical Park, encompassing mounds for which the culture is named, is in the Paint Creek Valley just a few miles from Chillicothe, Ohio.
 Other earthworks in the Chillicothe area include Hopeton, Mound City, Seip Earthworks and Dill Mounds District, High Banks Works, Liberty, Cedar-Bank Works, Anderson, Frankfort, Dunlap, Spruce Hill, Story Mound, and Shriver Circle.
-When colonial settlers first crossed the Appalachians, after almost a century and a half in North America, they were astounded at these monumental constructions, some of which were as high as 70 feet and covering acres.
+When colonial settlers first crossed the Appalachians, after almost a century and a half in North America, they were astounded at these monumental constructions, some as high as 70 feet (21 m) and covering acres.

 The Portsmouth Earthworks were constructed from 100 BCE to 500 CE.
 It is a large ceremonial center located at the confluence of the Scioto and Ohio rivers.
 Part of this earthwork complex extends across the Ohio River into Kentucky.
 The earthworks included a northern section consisting of a number of circular enclosures, two large, horseshoe-shaped enclosures, and three sets of parallel-walled roads leading away from this location.
 One set of walls went to the southwest and may have linked to a large square enclosure located on the Kentucky side of the Ohio River.
 Another set of walls led to the southeast, where it crossed the Ohio River and continued to the Biggs site, a complicated circular enclosure surrounding a conical mound.
 The third set of walls went to the northwest for an undetermined distance, in the direction of the Tremper site.